- Allergy to Joint Replacements By Pat Campbell

 Internationally renowned hip and knee surgeon and designer and pioneer of the Birmingham Hip Resurfacing, Derek McMinn addresses concerns about Hip Resurfacing and Metal on Metal (MoM) implants.

 Derek McMinn has done over 6000 total hip surgeries and over 3,500 MoM Hip Resurfacings.
-His 10 year survivorship for … Read the rest
+His 10 year survivorship for the BHR (Birmingham Hip Resurfacing)in … Read the rest

 Metal Ions Questions & Answers Original information from McMinn Center Website below: